Kaljurand/K6nele/docs/android_wear/README.md

 ### Importing and configuring rewrite rules

-There is no browser on the watch, which is used by default to show the transcription of the audio that is recorded when the Kõnele search panel is started via its launcher icon or from an intent that does not return to the caller (such as the ASSISTANT intent).
+There is no browser on the watch, which is used by default to show the transcription of the audio that is recorded when the Kõnele search panel is started via its launcher icon or from an intent that does not return to the caller (such as the `ASSIST` action).
 In order to support these use cases, we first have to import and configure some rewrite rules that define how the transcription is modified and which app is used to handle the (modified) transcription.

 Import a rules table from a URL and give it a name ("Test" in the example below):